 By Carl A. Williams, April 19, 2023

-An international team of scientists led by ATAP researchers has used intense ion pules to form tiny artificial defects in silicon crystals that could allow information to be encoded in quantum bits.
+An international team of scientists led by researchers from the Accelerator Technology & Applied Physics Divisions at Berkeley Lab has used intense ion pules to form tiny artificial defects in silicon crystals that could allow information to be encoded in quantum bits.
 The work could lay the foundations for new devices for applications in quantum information science (QIS), an emerging field that promises to transform security, computing, and communications.

 To realize the promise of QIS, a practical and reliable way of storing and transmitting information using many interconnected quantum bits (qubits)—the fundamental building blocks of quantum technologies—must be found.
 However, designing qubits with the desired properties is very challenging.